epoch-research/ftm/tadamcz/tadamcz_notes.md

 		return runtime_requirements
 ```

+### Another example of how refactor will make things more explicit
 Taking all previous time-steps as an argument is a particularly strong example of the "everything object" phenomenon I described above.
 If I understand correctly what's going on in `reinvest_output_in_inputs` and the three methods (`update_rnd_state`, `allocate_fractional_inputs`, `calculate_total_inputs`) it calls, in your model each time-step depends only on:

 1. Constants (model parameters that don't change from one year to another)